De-Armoring: A Pathway to Connection.

 By examining how the government and other ruling bodies responded, we gain valuable insight into what makes de-armoring effective and what doesn’t.
 Without attunement and a sense of safety in the system, the process backfires.
 Instead of softening and releasing, the armor fortifies.

-How Armoring and De-Armoring Manifest in Society Today
+Part Two: How Armoring and De-Armoring Manifest in Society Today

 In today’s society, cultural armoring often shows up as chronic stress, disconnection from the body, and an overemphasis on productivity.
 The constant use of technology and social media fosters emotional detachment, creating shallow connections while discouraging vulnerability.
-Cultural norms like “staying positive” or “pushing through” discomfort suppress authentic emotional expression, leaving people fragmented and disconnected from themselves.
+Cultural norms like “staying positive” or “pushing through” suppress authentic emotional expression, leaving people fragmented and disconnected from themselves.
 The medical system, built on the foundation of armor, typically suppresses symptoms and masks pain, reflecting a deeply ingrained tendency to avoid rather than address the root causes of discomfort.
 It’s easy to feel closed off in the face of such dysfunction.

 However, there are growing signs of a collective shift toward de-armoring and somatic awakening.
 Practices like breathwork and other forms of somatic healing, many of which are influenced by Reich’s ideas, are gaining traction as people increasingly recognize the importance of slowing down and reconnecting with their bodies.
-Even the growing popularity of things like barefoot shoes, contrast therapy, cold plunges, and the widespread use of “nervous system” language all point to a collective desire to relearn how to feel.
+Even the growing popularity of things like barefoot shoes, contrast therapy, and the widespread use of “nervous system” language all point to a collective desire to relearn how to feel.
 People are starting to understand the value of addressing the emotional and physical tension that has been stored in the body for so long, seeking not just healing but true integration and a path toward freedom.

 The tricky part, of course, is that even somatic practices can become a kind of armor when they’re approached from armor.
 Techniques meant to soften can just as easily harden if they’re used to avoid, perform, or prove something, rather than actually feel.